schireson/pytest-alembic/docs/source/experimental_tests.rst

    our equivalent of ``package.models``.

-   This immediately resulted in an ``--autogenerate`` suggesting that the table be droped, since it was alembic assumes you've deleted the model entirely!
+   This immediately resulted in an ``--autogenerate`` suggesting that the table be dropped, since it was alembic assumes you've deleted the model entirely!

 test_downgrade_leaves_no_trace